dr-mushtaq/Academic-writing/Research Paper/How to Publish Paper.md

 - Make every effort to improve the quality of the manuscript before submission.
 - Be as objective as possible about your work

+# Why Finding a Research Gap Matters

+Journals don’t reject papers because the topic is boring.
+They reject papers because the contribution is unclear.

+- A well-defined research gap helps you:
+- Justify why the study is needed
+- Frame a focused research question
+- Align your work with the journal’s scope
+- Defend your contribution during peer review

 # Main strategies:

 Research paper rejection is avoidable if you get the fundamentals right.